vibha1019/vibha_mandayam/_posts/2025-03-03-overall_reflection.md

 - Not the most technically sound.
 - Sometimes struggle with presenting my ideas—unsure of the right wording and what to highlight while explaining.
-- To improve, I need more situations like these live reviews since, in the real world, presenting projects is a crucial skill.
+- To improve, I need more situations like these live reviews since, in the real world, presenting projects is basically how the whole industry works.

 # N@TM Reflection

-A good way to practice this skill is by attending events like N@TM, where I presented our group's feature.
+A good way to practice this skill is by attending events like N@TM, where our team presented our website.

 ### Feedback:

 - I received feedback to make the **UI cleaner** and to talk more about my specific **Calendar Feature** during the demo, as a few people were interested in it.
-- *(Could elaborate more here.)*
+- Another piece of feedback was to connect it to the notification system, that Kushi and I worked on, so I thought that would be a good idea

 ### Photos from N@TM: